Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/management.md

 ### Electronics

+#### Inability to find sufficient connectors to attach the module with the required strength
+The team can instead look towards a simpler plug and play approach with dupont connector wires for simplicity sake, magnets can also be incorporated.

 #### Module unable to be compressed well enough whilst still allowing optimal functionality
 The design can be reverted to include all components within the door, whilst having the door be modular.
 This effectively solves the issue of keeping the electronics modular, though isn't as feasible to do.

 #### Failure to rebuild code for Pi Pico
 The decision to switch to a Pi Pico has been done as the Pi Pico is a lot cheaper than an Arduino nano (and thus a lot more befitting of the project), and for familiarity with the team.
 If converting the available code to work with the pico takes too long, it may be a better idea to switch back to the Arduino, as the code has already been proven to work.